PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 **Description**

-As a user, I need more information than the average user in order to better assist my clients in making good market decisions.
+As a user, I need more information than the average user to better assist my clients in making good market decisions.

 **Constraints**

 Market volatility and uncertainty.
 Financial markets can be highly volatile, and unforeseen events can lead to sudden changes in market dynamics.
 Predictive models may struggle to accurately forecast outcomes during periods of heightened uncertainty.

 ### Feature 4: Q&A

 **Description**